 All instructors teach adults and teens, so teaching only children is not an option.
-If you are interested in only teaching children we encourage you to visit the Minerva Intelligence website.
-Minerva and Berlitz are Benesse Group members.
-Please visit their page at: Minerva Instructor Recruiting.
+If you are interested in only teaching children we encourage you to visit the BE studio website.
+BE studio and Berlitz are Benesse Group members.
+Please visit their page at: BE studio Instructor Recruiting.

 Q3.Can I only teach business people?

 Berlitz offers lessons to a wide-range of customers with different learning goals.
 While the majority of our customers are business-oriented learners, there will be the opportunity to meet customers who are studying for non-business reasons as well.

 Salary is paid directly into an employee's bank account on a monthly basis in Japan.
 Berlitz's salary cycle is from the 18th of the month to the 17th of the following.
 Payment for work completed in that period is paid on the 28th of the same month.
 The bank account must be based in Japan.

 Q5.Can I choose which Language Center I am based at?